 The New York session begins at 08:00 AM (New York Time).
 Two primary scenarios occur during this session:

-• Liquidity is swept during the London session.
+- Liquidity is swept during the London session;

-• The London session remains in a narrow range.
+- The London session remains in a narrow range.

 Each of these scenarios is detailed below for trading with the ICT 2022 Mentorship model during the New York session.

-If Liquidity is Swept During the London Session
+Liquidity Sweep in the London Session

-4. Execute the trade only after confirming a market structure shift (MSS) in lower timeframes (e.g., 1 minute).
+- Execute the trade only after confirming a market structure shift (MSS) in lower timeframes (e.g., 1 minute).

 Follow these steps to optimize trading opportunities when the London session is confined within a narrow range without significant movement:

-8. Trade Management: Manage the trade to ensure a minimum risk-to-reward (R:R) ratio of 1:3 is maintained.
+- Trade Management: Manage the trade to ensure a minimum risk-to-reward (R:R) ratio of 1:3 is maintained.

 In the next 5-minute Nasdaq chart, the highs and lows of the price range before the New York session opening are marked.

-The price successfully reaches the range low, completing the trade with a risk-to-reward ratio of 1:3.
+- The price successfully reaches the range low, completing the trade with a risk-to-reward ratio of 1:3.

 Key Time Zones for the ICT 2022 Mentorship Trading Model